neurohub/neurohub_documentation/datalad_dataset_addition_procedure.md

-# Datalad dataset preparation procedure		Emmet A. O'Brien 	September 2019
+# Datalad dataset preparation procedure

 This procedure is intended for developers, and is not designed with general users in mind.